daBoss02/daBoss02/README.md

 ## About Me
 My name is Seth Vandenbos, I am 18 years old.
 I am currently in college at the Manitoba Institute of Trades and Technologies (MITT), learning about web development.
-So far we have covered HTML and CSS as well as JavaScript.
+So far I have covered HTML and CSS as well as JavaScript.
 In the future I will also learn about C++.
 I have also worked with Python in highschool.
 ## Hobbies
 <ul>